 As well as the main arena there is a smaller venue for more intimate concerts.
 In 2008 the O2 Arena was the world’s busiest music venue, beating even Madison Square Gardens in New York.
 This year alone sees Lady Gaga, Iron Maiden, Ariana Grande, Kiss, Ed Sheeran and Take That perform at the arena.
 Certainly an eclectic mix!

 Peter Kay famously became the first comedian ever to sell out 15 nights at the O2.
-Jimmy Carr, Mrs Brown and John Bishop will all be bringing laughs to the arena this year.
+Jimmy Carr, Mrs Brown and John Bishop have all filled this iconic stadium.

 There’s a multiplex inside the O2.
 Normally multiplexes are huge venues on their own, but this massive 11 screen cinema just slots into a small part of the dome.